-

 It is a fundamental principle of insurance law that utmost good faith (uberrimae fides) must be observed by the contracting parties.
 The duty of utmost good faith places an obligation on the insured to voluntarily disclose all material facts which are relevant to the risk being insured.
 If there has been a misrepresentation or non-disclosure of a material fact, an insurer can avoid the policy from the beginning.

 Further, the Indian Marine Insurance Act 1963 and the PPHI Regulations mandate that an insured is under an obligation to disclose all material information sought by the insurer in the proposal before the inception of the policy.
-Insurer is therefore entitled to receive full and fair disclosure of the material information that would influence the judgement of the insurer in determining whether to accept or reject the risk.
+The insurer is therefore entitled to receive full and fair disclosure of the material information that would influence the judgement of the insurer in determining whether to accept or reject the risk.

 The PPHI Regulations also impose an obligation on the insured to disclose all material information.
 This forbids the insured from concealing what they privately know, with a view to drawing the insurer into a bargain.
 The insured’s duty to disclose is not confined to the facts which are within his knowledge but extends to all material information which the insured ought to have known.
 The duty of good faith is of a continuing nature and applies to both, the insured and the insurer.
 Accordingly, the duty of utmost good faith is implied in all insurance contracts.